The Rank Organisation

 The Rank Organisation (founded as the J. Arthur Rank Organisation) was a British entertainment conglomerate founded in 1937 by industrialist J. Arthur Rank.
 It quickly became the largest and most vertically integrated film company in the United Kingdom, owning production, distribution, and exhibition facilities, as well as manufacturing projection equipment and chairs.
 It diversified into the manufacture of radios, TVs, and photocopiers (as one of the owners of Rank Xerox).
 The company name lasted until February 1996, when the name and some of the remaining assets were absorbed into the newly structured Rank Group plc.
 The company itself became a wholly owned subsidiary of Xerox and was renamed XRO Limited in 1997.

-The company's logo, the Gongman, first used in 1935 by the group's distribution company, General Film Distributors and seen in the opening titles of the films, became a celebrated and enduring film emblem.
+The company's logo, the Gongman, first used in 1935 by the group's distribution company, General Film Distributors and seen in the opening titles of the films, became a film emblem.

 Origin

 The company founder J. Arthur Rank, born in Kingston upon Hull, UK, was already a wealthy industrialist through his father's flour milling business, Joseph Rank Ltd, before making his start in filmmaking by financing short religious subjects in line with his Methodist beliefs.
 Rank was a Methodist Sunday school teacher and wished to introduce these beliefs to a wider audience.

 The Rank Organisation was established, as a means for Rank to consolidate his filmmaking interests, in 1937.